LucasBarretto86/LearningMarkdown/readme.md

 ## Disclaimer

-This a brief example I made to explain some syntax and some concepts from markdown and how you could organize and navigate in your notes inside your own project. 💗
+This a brief example I made to explain some syntax and some concepts from markdown and how someone could organize and navigate in their notes inside a project. 💗

 ## Titles and subtitles